-As agriculture promotion groups (APGs) and checkoffs strive to provide educational information for farmers to keep them informed about investment activities and new opportunities, building a social community with your target audience can be a positive, engaging way to support key communication goals.
+As building products manufacturers and distributors strive to provide educational information for contractors and dealers to keep them informed about industry trends and new opportunities, building a social community with your target audience can be a positive, engaging way to support key communication goals.

 Once you have determined the best platforms for your social media plan and have developed your content calendar, you’re on your way to executing your social communication plan and distributing relevant content for your audience.